After losing her mother, Rachel Velez ’20 found strength through Miami’s Pulley Tower

 By Jesús Jiménez, assistant director of editorial services

-This past Father’s Day, Rachel Velez ’20 received a photo message from her father, Gus.
+Last Father’s Day, Rachel Velez ’20 received a photo message from her father, Gus.
 It was her college diploma, and he called it ‘the best Father’s Day present.’

-Rachel’s college career has been anything but easy.
+Rachel’s college career was anything but easy.

 Two months into her first year at Miami University, Rachel had to return home for emergency gallbladder surgery.

 One month into her sophomore year, her mother passed away after a long battle with mental health.

 Working through these challenges while pursuing a college degree was not easy.
 But in a unique way, being at Miami helped strengthen her during difficult times.

 Upon returning to campus following her mother’s death, Rachel told her professors that she was struggling to get back in routine.